Interior Design, Associate of Applied Science

 - AutoCAD draftspersons,

-- In-house designer for government agencies, hospitals, and colleges,
+- In-house designers for government agencies, hospitals, and colleges,

-- Retail buyer for design related products, and
+- Retail buyers for design related products, and

 This program is designed to develop the ability to identify, research, and creatively solve problems relative to interior spaces, including programming, design analysis, and space planning.
 The students will work with commercial and residential spaces, prepare presentations, and learn business procedures used by interior designers.

 The course work for the Associate of Applied Science (AAS) degree is offered over a five-semester period, which includes one summer term.
 The curriculum provides a balance of technical, creative, and business training necessary for a career in interior design.